backdrop-contrib/securitytxt/README.txt

 3.2 Security.txt configuration
 ──────────────────────────────

-  The Security.txt configuration page is under `System' on the Drupal configuration page.
-Once you have filled in all the details you want to add to your `security.txt' file and pressed the `Save configuration' button you will want to proceed to the `Sign' tab of the configuration form.
+  The Security.txt configuration page can be found under `System' on the Drupal configuration page.
+Fill in all the details you want to add to your `security.txt' file, then press the `Save configuration' button.
+  You should then proceed to the `Sign' tab of the configuration form.

 3.3 Security.txt signing
 ────────────────────────

-  Once you have enabled your `security.txt' file you will want to provide a digital signature for it by following the instructions on the `Sign' tab of the configuration page.
+  You can provide a digital signature for your `security.txt' file by following the instructions on the `Sign' tab of the module’s configuration page.

 4 Use
 ═════

-  Once you have completed the configuration of the Security.txt module your security.txt and security.txt.sig files which be available at the following standard URLs:
+  Once you have completed the configuration of the Security.txt module your security.txt and security.txt.sig files will be available at the following standard URLs:

   • /.well-known/security.txt